Find Trade Colleges

 The average tuition and fees for an out-of-state undergraduate students at Bryant & Stratton College - Virginia Beach are $17,211 a year.
 On average, bachelor’s degree students take out $39,502 in loans while pursuing their degree.

-Ferrum College ranked #21 on this year’s Best Value Trade School Bachelor’s Degree Schools in Virginia list.
+Ferrum College landed the #21 spot in the 2023 rankings for the best value bachelor’s degree trade school programs.
 Ferrum, Virginia is the setting for this very small institution of higher learning.
 The private not-for-profit school handed out bachelor’s degrees to 169 students in 2021-2022.

 Best Value Trade Bachelor's Degree Schools in the Southeast Region